gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 When you're ready to deploy, use 'fly deploy'.
 ```

 Great!
+It's ready to deploy.

 ## Deploy the app

-We didn't deploy the app above since we first need to set some secrets.
+I haven't deployed the app yet since I _first_ need to set some secrets.
 They will then be staged for deployment.

 ### Secrets

-We need to provide a [GitHub OAuth](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) client ID and secret that it can use to authenticate a user.
-If you have already tried [running the app locally](/docs/1-run-locally.md) you will have already made one.
-However _that_ Oauth app has the app's URL set as `http://localhost:4000`.
-You need to make a new app in GitHub to get a _new_ client ID and secret.
+The app needs a [GitHub OAuth](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) client ID and secret that it can use to authenticate a user.
+If you have already tried [running this app locally](/docs/1-run-locally.md) you will have already made one.
+However _that_ has the homepage URL set as `http://localhost:4000`.
+So you need to make a new OAuth app in GitHub to get a _new_ client ID and secret.
 Visit [https://github.com/settings/applications/new](https://github.com/settings/applications/new).
 Set its "Homepage URL" as `https://your-app-name.fly.dev` and its "Authorization callback URL" to `https://your-app-name.fly.dev/oauth/callbacks/github` (of course replacing that name with your own).

 The client ID will be shown on screen.
 Click the button to generate a new client secret to get that too.